Skip to page navigation

 • If you have been receiving health insurance but are not eligible for an immediate annuity, you can continue health insurance free for 31 days after separation.
 You can then elect to continue receiving benefits under FEHBP.
 However, continued coverage is not automatic.
 You must request it in writing within 60 days of separation (or within 60 days of receiving a notice from the agency that FEHB coverage is terminating).
 You must pay your share, the government's cost, and an additional 2 percent administrative fee.
 This totals 102 percent of the cost.
 This temporary extension of coverage can last for 18 months only.
 Your dependents can carry this coverage for up to 36 months.
 You can also convert to a private plan.

 • If you are a Department of Defense employee who will be separated due to RIF, you can continue enrollment for 18 months following separation.
-During this time the agency will continue to pay its share and any additional administrative costs.
-You will continue to pay your share.
+During this time the enrollee pays both the employee and agency shares and any additional administrative costs.

 Back to Top